 Review: “Attorney Grochowski has handled multiple business issues for me over the past four years pertaining to employment law, customer, and vendor problems.
 She has always been professional, honest, and easily accessable.
 Her ...

 Practice areas & skills: General Practice, Estate Planning, Immigration, Elder Law, Employment & Labor

 Ann F. Leslie has been practicing at Farrell Leslie & Grochowski since 1994.
 She practices in the areas of Elder Law, Estate Planning, and Social Security Disability as well as Real Estate and Family Law.

 Practice areas & skills: General Practice, Family, Business, Estate Planning, Real Estate

 Member of The Forwarder's List of Attorneys Member of The Commercial Law League of America Member of The District of Columbia Bar Association Member of The New Haven County Bar Association Member of The Connecticut Bar Association

 Practice areas & skills: General Practice, Personal Injury, Landlord & Tenant, Debt Collection

-Practice areas & skills: General Practice, Criminal Defense, Real Estate, Personal Injury, Family
+Practice areas & skills: General Practice, Litigation, Divorce & Separation, Debt Collection, Personal Injury

 Review: “Atty Grant was terrific.
 The estate's co-executrix was very difficult throughout the 2 year process but Steve was very professional and diplomatic during a trying time.
 I would recommend him without reservation.”